Skip to main content

 Timing

-• End of session: Most common, allows you to assess the full experience
+• End of session: Most natural timing — you’ve seen the full result and can assess the complete experience

-• Multi-session pieces: Tip after each session or at completion
+• Multi-session pieces: Per session or at final completion, both are fine

-• Touch-ups: Not required for complimentary touch-ups but appreciated if significant time is involved
+• Touch-ups: Not expected for free touch-ups within the normal window, but appreciated if significant time was involved

 Payment Methods